 For any other product, run it and see.
 For the NAG Fortran Compiler, try a compilation of any Fortran source file.
 For the .NET Library run the "Start / All programs / NAG / NAG Library for .NET / NAG Library for .NET Example Application".

 - You can put more than one product licence in a file.

-- If you edit the licence file don't use a word processor like Word, instead use a simple test editor like notepad or emacs.
+- If you edit the licence file don't use a word processor like Word, instead use a simple text editor like notepad or emacs.